MajedSaade/OllamaServiceFursa/README.md

-# Ollama with Gemma 2B Automated Deployment
+# Ollama with Gemma 3 1B (815MB) Automated Deployment

-This repository contains automation scripts to deploy Ollama with the Gemma 2B model on an EC2 instance using GitHub Actions for continuous deployment.
+This repository contains automation scripts to deploy Ollama with the Gemma 3 1B model (approximately 815MB in size) on an EC2 instance using GitHub Actions for continuous deployment.

 ## Repository Structure